 Device arrives → BYOS setup:

-1. Put TRMNL X in BYOS mode via device settings (Clarity Kit / Developer Edition firmware enables this)
+1. Enable BYOS mode via device settings (requires Clarity Kit / Developer Edition firmware)

 2. Point it at http://trmnl.home

-3. Verify /api/display is getting hit in the server logs
+3. Watch /api/display get hit in the server logs

-4. Build a morning briefing plugin: calendar events + weather + any flagged emails
+4. Build a morning briefing plugin: today’s calendar events, weather, any emails that need a reply